SanteonNL/orca/README.md

 Whenever a Task is created/updated at the Care Plan Service, it notifies the other Task participant.
 The notification is then handled to perform the Task negotiation:
-- Filler: notification is received by ORCA's *Orchestrator* and forwarded to the *Task Engine* (TODO).
+- Filler: notification is received by ORCA's *Orchestrator* and handled by the task engine.
-  The *Task Engine* then decides whether to accept the Task, and if not, what additional information is required.
+  The task engine then decides whether to accept the Task, and if not, what additional information is required.
-- Placer: notification is received by ORCA's *Orchestrator* and forwarded to the *Task Engine* (TODO).
+- Placer: notification is received by ORCA's *Orchestrator* and handled by the task engine.
-  The *Frontend* has a websocket connection to the *Task Engine* to receive updates on the Task status.
+  The *Frontend* can be notified through an EventSource stream about Task updates.

 ### FHIR patient data access
 Participants of a CarePlan can query each other's FHIR APIs to access the patient's data related to that CarePlan.